Connect with us

 7. Paying money upfront as an “application fee”

 The only thing you might be charged for is the mailing of applications.
 Nevertheless, they prefer to send them online.
 It’s usually a small fee that ranges from $3 to $14.
-Although the price might be more than this.
+However, the price might be more than this.

 8. Sponsor guarantees scholarships